devnadeemashraf/devnadeemashraf/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp; I'm a Software Engineer, Currently working as a Client Solutions Advisor at AVRL, remotely from India. \
-💻 &nbsp; With proficiency in JavaScript and TypeScript, my day is spent writing React Code and I'm currently interested in Learning Native Android Development and I am exploring Kotlin for that purpose.\
+💻 &nbsp; With proficiency in JavaScript and TypeScript, my day is spent writing React Code, handling 3PLs and Carriers and I'm currently interested in Learning Backend Development and I am exploring GoLang for that purpose.\
 🎓 &nbsp; I graduated form University of Lucknow (B.Tech, Electronics and Communication Engineering, Batch of 2017).\
 ✍️ &nbsp; You'd find me cooking in my free times and also, convincing my family to have a pet Cat.
-I love Cats, Felines in general.
-I am a Feline person 😺\
+I love Cats, Felines in general 😺\
 💬 &nbsp; Feel free to reach out to me regarding anything!

 ### 🛠 &nbsp;Tech Stack